sonic-net/sonic-mgmt/docs/ECN-test-plan.md

 - On SONiC DUT configure the following:
   1. A single lossless priority value Pi.
 (0 <= i <= 7).
   2. Configure minimum and maximum ECN marking threshold of the lossless priority Pi to N KB (eg. 100 KB).
-  3. DUT should have enough buffer to hold N KB packets.
+  3. DUT should have enough buffer to hold 2N KB packets.

 - Configure following traffic items on the Keysight device:
   1. Test data traffic: A traffic item from the Keysight Tx port to